suncihai/springboot/README.md

    try jdbcUrl, append "?autoReconnect=true&useSSL=false"
 3. "java.sql.SQLException: The server time zone value 'xxxx' is unrecognized or represents more than one time zone.
-   You must configure either the server or JDBC driver (via the serverTimezone configuration property) to use a more specifc time zone value if you want to utilize time zone support"
+   You must configure either the server or JDBC driver (via the serverTimezone configuration property) to use a more specific time zone value if you want to utilize time zone support"

    try jdbcUrl, append "?serverTimezone=UTC"